The Mergers & Acquisitions Review: Saudi Arabia

 General introduction to the legal framework for M&A

-The Incorporation and operation of legal entities in Saudi Arabia is regulated by the Companies Law (issued by Royal Decree No. M/3 dated 28/01/1437 H (corresponding to 11/11/2015G)) and the Professional Companies Law (issued by Royal Decree No. M/17 dated 26/01/1441 (corresponding to 25/09/2019G)).
+The incorporation and operation of legal entities in Saudi Arabia is regulated by the Companies Law (issued by Royal Decree No. M/3 dated 28/01/1437 H (corresponding to 11/11/2015G)) and the Professional Companies Law (issued by Royal Decree No. M/17 dated 26/01/1441 (corresponding to 25/09/2019G)).
 The most commonly used types of entities in Saudi Arabia are limited liability companies and joint-stock companies.
-A limited liability company can be established by one shareholder and can have up to 50 shareholders.7 If the number of shareholders excess 50, the entity must be transformed into a joint-stock company.
+A limited liability company can be established by one shareholder and can have up to 50 shareholders.5 If the number of shareholders exceeds 50, the entity must be transformed into a joint-stock company.

 A Royal Decree was issued on 25 September 2019 approving the issuance of the new Professional Companies Law, replacing the previous law issued in 1991 and addressing key issues under the old law.
 The new law allows the establishment of professional companies in any form of company allowed under the Companies Law, which was not the case under the old regime, under which legal entities were limited to general partnership companies in which the shareholders were personally liable for all the liabilities of a company.